Vetro7/RoyaltiesGUI/README.md

 - http://www.cmake.org/
 - http://www.boost.org/

-To build, change to a directory where this file is located, and run this commands:
+To build, change to a directory where this file is located, and run the following commands:
 ```
 mkdir build
 cd build
-cmake -G "Visual Studio 12 Win64" ..
+cmake -G "Visual Studio 14 2015 Win64" ..
 ```

-And then open and build generated project file with visual studio.
+And then open and build the generated solution file, located in the build directory, with Visual Studio.

+The above commands are for 64 bit Windows.
+If you are running 32 bit, simply leave off the "Win64".
+Example: 'cmake -G "Visual Studio 14 2015".
+Be sure to change the version number and year to the version of Visual Studio that you will be using for compiling.
+It may also be possible to build with other compilers, like MinGW.

 Good luck!